 - 6.1 Following the Provisional Settlement in December 2021 the general grant funding is slightly higher than previous MTFP projections.
 The Revenue Support Grant (RSG) in 2022/23 is £7,297 and Rural Services Delivery Grant is £253,432, which together is £818 higher than the 2021/22 settlement level.
-Government has confirmed that 'Negative' Revenue Support Grant will again be offset in 2022/23. - 6.2 Through the Provisional Settlement the Government has sought to ensure that no local authority sees a cash reduction in their estimated core funding settlement in 2022/23, reflecting the need for funding stability for local services.
-This was unexpected and provides welcome one-off additional unringfenced revenue grant, although as shown in the table below the total amount of additional general grant support received has reduced by over £1.3m compared to 2021/22.
+Government has confirmed that 'Negative' Revenue Support Grant will again be offset in 2022/23.
+The final Finance Settlement was issued on 7 February and the Lower Tier Services Grant has reduced by £78,374 compared to the provisional figures. - 6.2 Through the Settlement the Government has sought to ensure that no local authority sees a cash reduction in their estimated core funding settlement in 2022/23, reflecting the need for funding stability for local services.
+This was unexpected and provides welcome one-off additional unringfenced revenue grant, although as shown in the table below the total amount of additional general grant support received has reduced by £1.4m compared to 2021/22.